julianthome/joanaudit/README.md

 The general overview is depicted in the figure above.
 The user configures a lattice (a partial order relation) and provides a list of source, sink and declassifier bytecode signatures with their respective security levels configured in the `config.json` file.
-Sources are functions that return data that is manipulable by a user (e.g.
+Sources are functions that give access to data from the environment (e.g. `getParameter()` or `System.getProperty()`);
-``getParameter()`` or ``System.getProperty()``); sinks are usually sensitive functions where user provided data might flow to and is processed (e.g.
+sinks are security-sensitive operations where data might flow to (e.g.
-``executeQuery()``); and declassifiers are functions that escape user-provided, potentially malicious input.
-By means of Joana, JoanAudit generates a System Dependence Graph (SDG) from the Java bytecode and automatically annotates the given source code based on the pre-defined list of sources, sinks and declassifiers.
-Afterwards, JoanAudit creates a list of security slices between sources and sinks, by first generating program chops and then filtering-out those paths that are irrelevant or that do not contain an illegal flow between sources and sinks.
-The output of JoanAudit is a report that lists potentially vulnerable paths of the program being analyzed.
-JoanAudit is a tool that helps security auditors to perform their security auditing tasks more efficiently by pinpointing potentially vulnerable paths of a given program.
+`executeQuery()`); and declassifiers are functions that sanitize user-provided, potentially malicious input (e.g. `encodeForSQL()`).

+By means of Joana, JoanAudit generates a System Dependence Graph (SDG) from the Java bytecode and automatically annotates the latter based on a pre-defined list of sources, sinks and declassifiers.
+Afterwards, JoanAudit creates a list of security slices between sources and sinks, by first generating program chops, i.e. the intersection of forward- and backward slices from the sources and sinks, respectively, and then filtering-out those paths which can be considered as secure or irrelevant.

+The output of JoanAudit is a report that lists potentially vulnerable paths of the program.

 # Configuration